jupyterhub/jupyter-server-proxy/docs/source/standalone.md

 ### Disable Authentication

 For testing, it can be useful to disable the authentication with JupyterHub.
-Passing `--skip-authentication` will not triggering the login process when accessing the application.
+Passing `--skip-authentication` will not trigger the login process when accessing the application.

 ```{warning} Disabling authentication will leave the application open to anyone!
 Be careful with it,
 especially on multi-user systems.